TillMeineke/machine-learning-zoomcamp/05-deployment/02-pickle.md

    pickle.dump((dict_vectorizer, model), f_out)
 ```

-- In the code above we'll making a binary file named `model.bin` and writing the dict_vectorizer for one hot encoding and model as array in it.
+- In the code above we'll make a binary file named `model.bin` and writing the dict_vectorizer for one hot encoding and model as array in it.
 (We will save it as binary in case it wouldn't be readable by humans)
 - To be able to use the model in future without running the code, We need to open the binary file we saved before.

 ```python